 Thank you to The Capital Campaign for a New Pinney Library Committee for its volunteer work in raising funds for the library.
 Members include Allen Arntsen, Paul Hoffmann, Heather Clefisch, Sarah Lawton, Phil Plourd, Jeff Ruedebusch, Miriam Simmons, Vern Stenman, Bill White and Tripp Widder.

 Pinney Library is currently housed in an interim location at 211 Cottage Grove Road.
+It will close on Sunday, February 16, at 5 p.m.
 The new library will open its doors on Saturday, February 29, for Love the Library: A Grand Opening Gala for Pinney Library.
-It will open to the public on Thursday, March 12, with grand opening events throughout that weekend.
+It will open to the public with a ribbon-cutting ceremony on Thursday, March 12, with grand opening events throughout that weekend.
+More details are available here.

 Visit the library’s Pinney page for information about the interim location and for grand opening information.